Horticulture Landscape Management

 The purpose of the Horticulture Landscape Management is to equip students with the latest horticulture technologies and valuable hands-on experience needed to pursue careers in professional turf and ornamental plant establishment or maintenance of functional, recreational, and aesthetic uses.

 Program Student Learning Outcomes:

-2. Demonstrate knowledge of methods, materials, equipment, tools and labor resources necessary for proper design, implementation and maintenance of landscapes.
+2. Demonstrate knowledge of methods, materials, equipment, tools and labor resources necessary for proper implementation and maintenance of landscapes.